-A sequel device would make sense, even with the device’s high price tag: 16% of all Steam VR users own a Valve Index according to official figures at the time of writing.
-That’s the third most used VR headset, so with that kind of success, we’d expect Valve to want to come back for more with a follow-up.
+A sequel device would certainly make sense, even with the Valve Index’s high price tag.
+According to official figures at the time of writing, more than 16% of all Steam VR users own a Valve Index.
+That makes it the third most used VR headset right now behind the Oculus Quest and Quest 2.
+With that kind of success, we’d expect Valve will want to come back for more with a follow-up that improves on the already brilliant original.
+But given the original Valve Index is only two years old, we might have to wait a while.

-So keep reading to find out everything we currently know about Valve’s VR plans, and what we’d want to see in a Valve Index 2.
+Keep reading to find out everything we currently know about Valve’s future VR plans, as well as what we’d want to see from a Valve Index 2.

 - Find out what we think is the best VR headset of 2021